aniruddha27/Fighting-online-abuse/README.md

 # Fighting-online-abuse
 NLP based project to fight online abuse using machine learning.
-Compared results of various traditional machine learning algorithms and neiral network on pre-processed data to get the best result.
+Compared results of various traditional machine learning algorithms and neural network on pre-processed data to get the best result.